RobertGardner/teach-exercise-assets/docs/data-structures/lists.md

 **Tips:**

 - To access the `nodes` class variable, use `this.nodes`.
-- You can create a new node with `new Node(value, priority)`.
-- Some useful Array methods for this exercise are `push`, `splice`, and `shift`.
-- Enqueueing an item onto an empty queue is easy.
-Enqueueing an item into an existing queue requires locating the element with a lower (or equal) priority than the new element and inserting the new node into the array _after_ that element.
+- Enqueueing an item onto an empty queue is easy (with `Array.push`).
+- Enqueueing an item into an existing queue requires locating the element with a lower (or equal) priority than the new element and inserting the new node into the array _after_ that element (with `Array.splice`).
+- Dequeueing an element is done by simply removing the first element in the array and returning it (with `Array.shift`).
+- Peeking an element is the same as dequeuing, but without removing the element (by indexing the appropriate element of the array).

 ## Continue to Hash Tables ➡️